UppaJung/loss/posts/pilot8/to-do.md

 tags:
 ---

- - Add matching questions to harm-first scenarios (photos/videos and emails)
+ - Add matching questions to harm-first scenarios (photos/videos and emails)?
  - Add music as a loss category? (maybe not worth it?)
+ - Get permission to store prolific IDs for more fair payment?

  - Add a how graph over all hacked accounts
  - Add a how graph over all locked accounts.